 - if you cannot get the stream to play and you've tried multiple browsers, the stream is likely being blocked by an anti-virus software.
 You can correct this problem by adding kansaspublicradio.org to the list of authorized websites in the anti-virus software's configuration.

-- if none of these options help, then try another listening method like downloading the m3u and playing it via iTunes.
+- if none of these options help, please provide us with feedback by filling out this form and then try another listening method like downloading the m3u and playing it via iTunes.

 The KPR App

 The KPR App is the best way to listen to KPR on your mobile device!
 Not only can you listen live to both KPR and KPR2, you can also listen to past recordings, archived episodes, watch videos and so much more.
 And it's free!
 Read more about it.